apetkau/microbial-informatics-2014/labs/orthomcl/README.md

 Connecting to database orthomcl on host localhost with user orthomcl ...OK
 ```

-This generates a file, __orthomcl.conf__ which contains the neccessary database connection information and some default settings for OrthoMCL.
+This generates a file, __orthomcl.conf__, which contains the necessary database connection information and some default settings for OrthoMCL.
 This file looks as follows.

 ```
 coOrthologTable=CoOrtholog